-Europe was badly hit by COVID-19, and for some time become the epicentre of the coronavirus pandemic.
+Europe was badly hit by COVID-19 in March, and is once again the epicentre of the coronavirus pandemic.

-With declines in death and infection rates, many visitors are now wondering: what is the current situation and when will it be safe to travel to Lisbon and Portugal?
+After a period of decline in death and infection rates, Portugal is now seeing a significant rise of daily infections and has reentered a state of emergency.
+Many visitors are now wondering: what is the current situation and when will it be safe to travel to Lisbon and Portugal?

 Larger shops outside malls followed on 18 May, and cafés and restaurants opened at half capacity.
 Schools also returned but only for 10-12th grade students (15-18 years old).

-The final stage will happen on 1 June when shopping malls will be permitted to open, as well as theatres at reduced capacity.
-Kindergartens and pre-school services will also return.
+The final stage happened on 1 June when shopping malls were permitted to open, except in the Lisbon area (reopening postponed to 15 June).
+Theatres at reduced capacity, kindergartens and pre-school services also returned.